Bravea/Armstrong/Equations.md

 * Trend = 'no': Otherwise there is no trend.

 ## Trading Signal
 A Trading Signal (TS) is calculated.
+This is used as target output to the ANN.
 Depending on if the last occurance of the Trend was 'up' or 'down' different calculations are used.
 Instances of 'no'-trend are ignored, i.e.:
 * TS = TSup: if last occurance of the Trend was 'up'
 * TS = TSdown: if last occurance of the Trend was 'down'